Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Stochastic Safety Radius and Experimental Results

-This result mirrors Proposition 2 of \cite{safteyRadius}, providing some theoretical intuition for the order of magnitude we might expect for $s$.
-This provides a benchmark against which to compare safety radius estimates, but it is known to be hard to compute exact tight safety radii values in general.
-Rather, stochastic stability is best measured through computational simulation.
-In the next section, we explore the stochastic stability of phylogenetic topology estimates for different sample sizes and noise magnitude.
+This result mirrors Proposition 2 of \citep{gascuel2016stochastic}, providing some theoretical intuition for the order of magnitude we might expect for $s$. \Cref{thm: stochastic safety radius} provides a benchmark against which to compare safety radius estimates, but it is known to be hard to compute exact tight safety radii values in general.
+Rather, stochastic stability is best measured through computational simulation, which we now demonstrate.